krateoplatformops/oasgen-provider/README.md

 To ensure optimal performance and reliability when using the OASGen Provider, consider the following best practices:
 1. Always use only OAS 3.0+ specifications as lower versions are not supported.
 2. Maintain consistent field naming across API endpoints.
-3. Use web service wrappers when API interfaces are inconsistent.
+3. Use web service wrappers when API interfaces are inconsistent or additional processing is needed.
 4. Regularly update OAS documents to match API changes.
-5. Monitor controller logs with `krateo.io/connector-verbose: "true"`.
+5. Monitor controller logs with the `krateo.io/connector-verbose: "true"` annotation added to the CR of the resource you want to monitor.

 ## Unsupported features

-Currently, the following OAS features are not supported by OASGen provider:
+Currently, the following OAS features are not supported by OASGen Provider:

 - `nullable` is not supported. `nullable` was removed in OAS 3.1 in favor of using `null` type in the array `type`.
+- `anyOf`, `oneOf`, `not` are not supported.
+- `additionalProperties` is supported only in the boolean form (i.e., `additionalProperties: true`).
+If `additionalProperties` is an object, it is not supported.
+- `format` is not supported: if OASGen Provider encounters a `format` field, it will simply append it into the description of the field as a note, but it will not use it to generate a more specific type.
-- `anyOf` and `oneOf` are not supported.
+- `minItems`, `maxItems`, `minLength`, `maxLength`, `minimum`, `maximum`, `exclusiveMinimum`, `exclusiveMaximum`, and `pattern` are not supported.
-- `format` is not supported.
+- `readOnly` and `writeOnly` are not supported.

-Note that this list may not be exhaustive and other features may also be unsupported.
+Note that this list **may not be exhaustive** and other features may also be unsupported.

 ### OAS 3.0 vs OAS 3.1